manfredwern/manfredwern/README.md

 # Hi!
 I'm Manfred. 👋

-Welcome to my digital hub.
-Here you are able to find the projects that I'm currently working on and a place where I practice my skills to bring ideas to life 🧑‍💻
+Welcome to my digital hub!
+Here, you'll discover the projects I'm currently developing—a place where I bring ideas to life and hone my skills as a software engineer. 🧑‍💻

-I'm a naturally curious person in search of new coding experiences.
+As a naturally curious individual, I'm always seeking new coding experiences and challenges.

 ## Github Stats 📊
 Below are representations about my activities in Github and a general info about the programming languages I have used.